TRAIL TO EAGLE

 - Turn the entire workbook in to the troop's Advancement Coordinator.
 The Advancement Coordinator will add the letters of recommendation

 received by your Scoutmaster and add the troop's cover page.
-The Advancement Coordinator will make three copies of the entire binder and
+The Advancement Coordinator will make two copies of the entire binder and

 - Once validated and recorded, the binder will be picked up by Powder Mill District Eagle Coordinator Mr. Andy Sensing.
 He will contact you to